jensljungblad/elemental_components/README.md

 ### Elements

-Attributes and content blocks are great for simple components or components backed by a data structure, such as a model.
+Attributes and blocks are great for simple components or components backed by a data structure, such as a model.
 Other components are more generic in nature and can be used in a variety of contexts.
 Often they consist of multiple parts or elements, that sometimes repeat, and sometimes need their own modifiers.

 Take a card component.
 In React, a common approach is to create subcomponents: